stevegraham/twilio_client_phonegap/README.md

 - XCode 7.3
 - Android SDK 23

+# Android Support Library
+- Versions 1.0.4 and earlier of the plugin required you to include the Android support library v4 in the lib.
+Cordova now has a solution for requiring Android libs through Gradle dependencies.
+This will save you a step on installation, as well as making this plugin (as of versin 1.0.5) compatible with other plugins such as the PhoneGap Push plugin.
+One handy tip I found on that plugin is that you may need to update your Android support library using this command line tool, if you get an error saying that the Android Support v4 library can not be found:

+`android update sdk --no-ui --filter "extra"`

+Please file an issue if you have problems with the Android support library or any compatibility issues with other plugins.

 # Android Marshmallow Support
-- Android Target SDK 23 does not work with version 1.0.4 of the plugin for Android 6.0 users, due to runtime permission requirements for recording audio.
+- Android Target SDK 23 does not work with version 1.0.5 of the plugin for Android 6.0 users, due to runtime permission requirements for recording audio.
 The plugin requires an update to support Cordova's runtime permissions model.
 In the meantime, use API Level 22 for your Android apps.

 # Example application
 https://github.com/jefflinwood/TwilioClientPhoneGapExampleApp